HCBravoLab/yanagi/README.md

 # Yanagi: Transcript Segment Library Construction for RNA-Seq Quantification
-## Update July 10th, 2018: Check our recent manuscript for detailed formulation of segments and their usage in gene and alternative splicing analysis https://www.biorxiv.org/content/early/2018/07/08/364281
+## Source code based on the work presented in Yanagi: Fast and interpretable segment-based alternative splicing and gene expression analysis (https://bmcbioinformatics.biomedcentral.com/articles/10.1186/s12859-019-2947-6)
-## Source code based on the work presented in paper to appear in proceedings of WABI 2017
+## Update Nov 18th, 2019: Some major changes are pushed to improve the usability of the pipeline.
+And introduced the use of Yanagi-count as the preferred alignment tool based on RapMap's quasi mapping to provide segment counts.

 ## Abstract